christianavdm/gtfo/README.md

 # Gtfo

-Welcome to your new gem!
-In this directory, you'll find the files you need to be able to package up your Ruby library into a gem.
-Put your Ruby code in the file `lib/gtfo`.
-To experiment with that code, run `bin/console` for an interactive prompt.

-TODO: Delete this and the text above, and describe your gem
+Welcome to gtfo!
+Sometimes, you know you need to travel, but you don't know (or care) where.
+Use gtfo to find your next travel adventure.

 ## Installation